 That said, we are hyperconscious of entering into commercial partnerships with any organisation that has a net-negative impact on people or the planet (or is at ‘high risk’ of doing so) with no clear and officially validated pathway to remediate actual and potential environmental and human rights risks.

-As such, we have developed a clear and steadfast set of brand guidelines which outline who we will and work with on a commercial basis to ensure that every edie 26 partnership is built on a shared set of values which ultimately put an inclusive, equitable, and regenerative economy first. edie’s brand guidelines can be viewed here.
+As such, we have developed a clear and steadfast set of brand guidelines which outline who we will and work with on a commercial basis to ensure that every edie 26 partnership is built on a shared set of values which ultimately put an inclusive, equitable, and regenerative economy first.

 Zero greenwashing

-That said, we have put place a clear set of guidelines and principles that all edie 26 speakers and partners must adhere to in order to feature at the event.
+That said, we have put in place a clear set of guidelines and principles that all edie 26 speakers and partners must adhere to in order to feature at the event.

 Our commitments for 2026: